 About Me

-I have been in private practice for several years serving a wide array of client demographics and relationship constellations.
+Hello!
+I have been in private practice for four years serving a wide array of client demographics.
+I enjoy working with clients dealing with many types of issues such as depression and anxiety but my focus is on sex and relationships and perinatal wellbeing.
 I serve folks of all gender identities, sexual preferences and relationships structures from more traditional dating, marriage and divorce to kink and poly.
-Since 2021, I have been training in clinical sexology with the Northwest Institute on Intimacy.
+In 2021, I began training in clinical sexology with the Northwest Institute on Intimacy.

 Prior to that, my career in social work started in 1995 providing case management to people with severe psychiatric disabilities.
-In 1998, I went on to attain my MSW, and in 2016 I graduated with a Doctorate in Social Welfare.
-I have practiced across a wide array of settings, notably five years of research and training in perinatal and infant mental health and several years in psychosocial rehabilitation.
-I have also taught social work practice and other related content since 2009.
-I am currently an associate teaching professor on the faculty of the University of Washington School of Social Work
+In 1998, I received my MSW, and in 2016 I graduated with a Doctorate in Social Welfare.
+I have practiced across a wide array of settings throughout that time, including five years of research and training in perinatal and infant mental health as well as pleasure-based sex education.
+I taught social work practice and other related content from 2009 to 2024.
+I remain an affiliate associate teaching professor on the faculty of the University of Washington School of Social Work.

-Most recently, I have been studying the dance and drum traditions of one of my ancestral lands, Southern Italy.
-Among which there are both traditions to cultivate collective joy as well as trance healing practices used to treat trauma that go back for centuries.
+I have studied dance traditions of Southern Mexico, the Balkans and the Mediterranean and SWANA region, among which there are both traditions to cultivate collective joy as well as centuries old healing practices used to treat trauma.

 What does this mean for me as a therapist?
 It means that I hold culture, collective healing processes and many ways of knowing sacred.
 It also means that I take cultivating joy and a sense of belonging as seriously as I do treating problems.
 Lastly, music and dance demand an embodied awareness and have provided my most powerful educational experiences in working towards cultural humility and liberatory somatics.